MicrosoftDocs/SupportArticles-docs/Office/Client/access/run-time-error-3709.md

 ## More information

-This behavior does not occur in versions of Microsoft Access before Microsoft Access 2000 because Memo fields could not be indexed in Jet 3.5 and earlier.
+This behavior doesn't occur in versions of Microsoft Access before Microsoft Access 2000 because Memo fields couldn't be indexed in Jet 3.5 and earlier.

 ### Steps to reproduce the behavior in Access 2003